 Iain: …because you didn’t know that poor was bad.

 Russel: No, of course we didn’t.
-As I say, people don’t understand what poor is today because when you’re born into it, that’s all there is and you’re quite content to be that way.
-When you get more then that’s where the problems begin because then you want more [laughs].
+When you’re born into it, that’s all there is and you’re quite content to be that way.
+When you get more - that’s where the problems begin because then you want even more [laughs].